sibils/rdf4sibils/v2/rdfize/md/onto_intro.md

 In SIBiLS RDF, publications are annotated with concepts derived from standard terminologies or ontologies:

-* each terminology is represented as an owl:NamedIndividual and also as an instance of slos:ConceptScheme.
+* each terminology is represented as an owl:NamedIndividual and also as an instance of sibilo:SibilsConceptScheme.
 * each concept is represented as an instance of skos:Concept and linked to its terminology using the skos:inScheme property.

 When a terminology defines a subsumption relationship between two concepts within the same terminology, it is represented by the sibilo:more_specific_than property, which is a sub-property of skos:broader.